VladStoyanoff/Data_Analysis_Project/README.md

 ● What tools are you choosing and why?

 I'm choosing to prepare and analyze the data with RStudio, because BigQuery, Google Spreadsheets and Excel cannot load half of the data files due to their size.

 ● What steps have you taken to ensure that your data is clean?

-My whole cleaning process is descriebd int he script.R file step-by-step
+My whole cleaning process is described in the script.R file step-by-step.

 ● How can you verify that your data is clean and ready to analyze?

 By inspecting it with common functions:

-colnames             #List of column names nrow                 #How many rows are in data frame? dim                  #Dimensions of the data frame? head                 #See the first 6 rows of data frame.
-Also tail str                  #See list of columns and data types (numeric, character, etc) summary              #Statistical summary of data.
+colnames             #List of column names
+nrow                 #How many rows are in data frame?
+dim                  #Dimensions of the data frame?
+head                 #See the first 6 rows of data frame.
+Also tail
+str                  #See list of columns and data types (numeric, character, etc)
+summary              #Statistical summary of data.
 Mainly for numerics

 ● Have you documented your cleaning process so you can review and share those results?

 Yes.
 It's documented as comments in the script file.

 _Deliverable: Documentation of any cleaning or manipulation of data_